ontio/cross-chain/btc/How_to_Join_the_Bitcoin_Cross-Chain_Ecosystem-Vendor_Guide.md

 3045022100f5c1837c87224eedc0e9d25705a73e0100b741e860586d3f38dc4e03efdc2f0f02205361db9ae0237087534c5a6a72240741f1c82731159643813fd13fe765678c9e,304402200736f05d23825a7bece2e42de97eb60c61150ba11161a5b50a218227fa0171f4022068070209f098c4a3ad253692b55b23d1b1de61745ee4226fe608b210ff836228,3045022100cf287afaecc4c2539a9bb4dcff391353e5d950ca5fd7d5cdac5d629497c1b31a022031590ba8917ae48e70d665ea5b32f8b6fe05fb288b7e8f6b3db4ae5e958edae7
 ```

-As shown in the figure, using btctool to send a transaction which will bind smartcontract address and multi-sign script to the ORChain, so that vendor's contract which reparents BTC on ethereum is settled, and all BTC that transferred to ethereum using vendor's cross-chain service will be transferred to this BTCX contract.
+As shown in the figure, using btctool to send a transaction which will bind smartcontract address and multi-sign script to the Polygon, so that vendor's contract which reparents BTC on ethereum is settled, and all BTC that transferred to ethereum using vendor's cross-chain service will be transferred to this BTCX contract.

 <div align=center><img width="700" height="200" src="./pic/register_contract_ex_en.png"/></div>

 ### Step5: Set Unlocking Transaction Parameters

-Set the unlocking transaction parameters on ORChain which using to construct a transaction for transferring BTC back to bitcoin net.
+Set the unlocking transaction parameters on Polygon which using to construct a transaction for transferring BTC back to bitcoin net.
 To return to the Bitcoin chain, BTC must be unlock from the vendor's multisig address.
-The smartcontract on ORChain would contruct a unsigned bitcoin transaction for vendor to transfer BTC back to user's address.
+The smartcontract on Polygon would contruct a unsigned bitcoin transaction for vendor to transfer BTC back to user's address.
 And every member need to sign this transaction.
 Then the BTC cross back to user.
-To contruct this transaction, ORChain need to know some parameters, like fee rate, etc. Vendor need to set these parameters on ORChain for their cross-chain service.
+To contruct this transaction, Polygon need to know some parameters, like fee rate, etc. Vendor need to set these parameters on Polygon for their cross-chain service.

 First, each member sign the parameters serialized with their bitcoin private key:

 <div align=center><img width="700" height="180" src="./pic/sign_param_ex_en.png"/></div>

-Then, vendor sends a transaction with parameters and signatures to ORChain.
+Then, vendor sends a transaction with parameters and signatures to Polygon.

 ### Step6: Starting Signing-Tool

-Each vendor member needs to start a [signing-tool](https://github.com/ontio/cross-chain/blob/master/btc/redeem_tool_guide.md) to obtain the unsigned transaction constructed by the ORChain, and then sign the transaction with his own bitcoin private key, and send the signature to the ORChain.
-ORChain's contract will collect the signature and return a complete transaction.
+Each vendor member needs to start a [signing-tool](https://github.com/ontio/cross-chain/blob/master/btc/redeem_tool_guide.md) to obtain the unsigned transaction constructed by the Polygon, and then sign the transaction with his own bitcoin private key, and send the signature to the Polygon.
+Polygon's contract will collect the signature and return a complete transaction.

-Before starting, you need to prepare a ORChain wallet and a Bitcoin private key encryption wallet.
+Before starting, you need to prepare a Polygon wallet and a Bitcoin private key encryption wallet.
 Use a btctool to encrypt the bitcoin private key.
 After that, you can find the encrypted wallet file in the specified path.

 <div align=center><img width="700" height="120" src="./pic/enc_btc_ex_en.png"/></div>